Driving In The Everett Snowmageddon

 • Air Circulation- Is critical for both you and your engine.
 Be sure to keep an eye on the engine temperature gauge on your dash.
 If it is rising to high you may need to pull over and turn off your car to allow your engine to cool.
 Another option is to draw heat out of engine compartment by turning on your interior heater.

 • Air Conditioner- Is most effective in cooling the passenger compartment when you have it set to recirculate the previously cooled air.
-Some times the Air Conditioner can put a big draw on the temperature of the Transmission when you are driving at higher altitudes.
+Remember that some times the Air Conditioner can put a big draw on the temperature of the Transmission when you are driving at higher altitudes.

 Emergency Car Kit